SENG350UVic/SENG350/ISAACM4.md

 The default reactor based on the operating system is defined in `default.py` in the `_getInstallFunction` function.[[1]](#1) The different reactors are located in their own files and classes.
 One such example is the `epollreactor`.[[4]](#4) Each of these reactors is bound by multiple interfaces: from `twisted/src/twisted/internet/interfaces.py`[[5]](#5), `twisted/src/twisted/internet/posixbase.py`.[[6]](#6) Thus, each reactor is bound to the same set of methods and each achieve the same functionality via different algorithms, adhering to the Strategy Design Pattern.

+This design, aligning with the Strategy Design Pattern, benefits from structural consistency within the codebase.
+Developers can use the interfaces provided for reactors to realize what methods are implemented, and developers can switch reactors or even operating systems without having to re-write any Twisted code (in the case of the event-loop).

 <a id="1">[1]</a>
 https://github.com/twisted/twisted/blob/trunk/src/twisted/internet/default.py